 What’s the difference between open and closed rhinoplasty?

-The main difference is where your surgeon places the incisions.
+The main difference is where your surgeon places the rhinoplasty incisions.
 Closed rhinoplasty uses internal incisions, leaving no visible scars and generally leading to a faster recovery.
-Open rhinoplasty involves an incision on the columella, which gives the surgeon full visibility of the nasal structure, which is helpful for complex procedures.

 What is revision rhinoplasty, and when is it needed?

-Revision rhinoplasty is performed to correct or refine the results of a previous surgery.
-It’s often needed to address issues like asymmetry, breathing difficulties, or dissatisfaction with the initial outcome.
-This type of rhinoplasty requires an experienced surgeon because of the added difficulties of working with scar tissue and prior changes.
+Revision rhinoplasty is performed to correct or refine the results of a previous rhinoplasty surgery.
+It’s often needed to address issues like asymmetry, difficulty breathing, or dissatisfaction with the initial outcome.

 Can rhinoplasty improve both function and appearance?